Types of Stocks and Their Characteristics

 Penny stocks are inexpensive but highly speculative stocks that generally trade over-the-counter.
 These are small companies with limited operating histories, revenues and cash flow.
 Penny stocks usually trade in low volumes, which means that you might not be able to buy or sell positions at favorable prices.

 Preferred shareholders do not have voting rights but have preference over common shareholders with respect to dividend payments.
 Investors tend to buy preferred shares just for the dividend income because there is usually very limited prospect for capital appreciation.
 Preferred stocks trade in low volumes and are usually not volatile.

-Exchange-traded funds track market and industry indexes, such as the Dow Jones and S&P; 500 indexes, but trade just like stocks.
+Exchange-traded funds track market and industry indexes, such as the Dow Jones and S&P 500 indexes, but trade just like stocks.
 ETFs rise and fall with the underlying indexes.
-You can also buy American depositary receipts, which represent whole or fractional shares of foreign stocks.
+You can also buy American depository receipts, which represent whole or fractional shares of foreign stocks.
 ADR prices reflect the value of the underlying stocks in their home markets.

 Based in Ottawa, Canada, Chirantan Basu has been writing since 1995.
 His work has appeared in various publications and he has performed financial editing at a Wall Street firm.
 Basu holds a Bachelor of Engineering from Memorial University of Newfoundland, a Master of Business Administration from the University of Ottawa and holds the Canadian Investment Manager designation from the Canadian Securities Institute.